openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 Whilst it is not possible to manage volumes into OpenStack that are part of a SRDF relationship, it is possible to manage a volume into OpenStack and enable replication at the same time.
-This is done by having a replication enabled VMAX volume type (for more information see section Volume Replication) during the manage volume process you specify the replication volume type as the chosen volume type.
+This is done by having a replication enabled PowerMax volume type (for more information see section Volume Replication) during the manage volume process you specify the replication volume type as the chosen volume type.
 Once managed, replication will be enabled for that volume.

 Unmanage Volume
 ~~~~~~~~~~~~~~~

 Unmanaging a volume is not the same as deleting a volume.
 When a volume is
-deleted from OpenStack, it is also deleted from the VMAX at the same time.
+deleted from OpenStack, it is also deleted from the PowerMax at the same time.
 Unmanaging a volume is the process whereby a volume is removed from OpenStack
-but it remains for further use on the VMAX.
+but it remains for further use on the PowerMax.
 The volume can also be managed
 back into OpenStack at a later date using the process discussed in the
 previous section.
 Unmanaging volume is carried out using the Cinder
 unmanage CLI command: